karijohnson1914/100-days-of-code/log.md

 # 100 Days Of Code - Log

+My Day 1 of 100Days, and my second day in Sitka, Alaska!

 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)